 - Return the soup back into the pot, add the pasta and the kale, and cook until the pasta is cooked through.
 You may need to add more water as the pasta cooks, depending on your desired soup consistency.½ cup small pasta, handful of kale, chopped

 - Taste the soup and adjust the salt and pepper as desired.

 - Ladle into bowls, top with the grated Parmesan, and serve immediately.1 ounce (about 2 tablespoons) Parmesan, grated

 - If you don’t have cherry tomatoes, feel free to sub ripe full-sized or roma tomatoes or a small can of chopped tomatoes.

-- If your fresh tomatoes don’t have much flavor, add a tablespoon of tomato paste.
+- Taste the garbanzo soup and adjust the seasonings as you cook.
+If your fresh tomatoes don’t have much flavor, add a tablespoon of tomato paste.

 - Feel free to sub in canned white beans in place of garbanzo beans.
 Or soak and partially cook dried garbanzo beans in place of canned.

 This garbanzo soup recipe was first posted September 28, 2021.
 It was last updated May 24, 2023.

 Sign up to get recipes full of kitchen tips and tricks.

 A delicious soup!
 I used spinach rather than Kale and it turned out great.